Playing sport during pregnancy

 Benefits of doing sport and exercise

-But while pregnant, you'll need to be more careful as well as avoid certain types of sport.
+While pregnant, you'll need to take care, and avoid certain types of sport.

-Although physical activity in pregnancy is safe and good for you, some sports may cause harm to you or your baby.
-Even in sports that are not risky you may need to make some changes.
-It's important to tell your maternity team about any sport you are playing so they can support you.
+Even with sports that are not risky, you may need to make some changes.
+It's important to tell your maternity team about any sport you are playing.
+That way, they can support you and provide advice.

 Medical conditions that may affect you playing sport

-Your maternity team may want to monitor your sport or advise you against participating, if you:
+Your maternity team may want to monitor your participation in sport if you:

 - have diabetes that is not well controlled